Fibromyalgia and Skin Conditions– From Itching to Redness & Bruising

 According to Devin Starlanyl, “fibromyalgia skin biopsies reveal significantly higher values of Immunoglobin G (IgG) deposits in the skin and vessel walls and a higher reactivity for one type of collagen” (Fibromyalgia and Chronic Myofascial Pain)

 If you aren’t itching, perhaps you notice bruises that seem to come out of nowhere.
 This is another complaint of people with fibromyalgia, especially those who also experience extremely sensitive skin.
-If a simple hug from a friend is often registered as a painful event, can you imagine the pain that may come from bumping into the corner of a table or simple standing under a strong burst of water from a shower head?
+If a simple hug from a friend is often registered as a painful event, can you imagine the pain that may come from bumping into the corner of a table or simply standing under a strong burst of water from a showerhead?

 If your body is registering everyday touches as painful events, then small skin touches may result in bruises that have no logical explanation.
 In many cases, the bruises are actually the result of enhanced clumsiness that comes from sleep deprivation and fibromyalgia brain fog.
 When you aren’t fully aware of your actions and are prone to running into things, you’re likely to experience more bruising than people who are more cognitively alert.